rezen/zap-tutorial/20_challenges.md

 An important part of the security of your application is ensuring that users can only see what users should see and not anything else.
 In the case of Juice Shop, people should only be able to see their basket and not others.
-In this situation, seeing someone else's cart is not the worst thing, but definitely a privacy issue & an issue that could be used to springboard to discovery of additional vulnerabilities.
+In this situation, seeing someone elses cart is not the worst thing, but definitely a privacy issue & an issue that could be used to springboard to discovery of additional vulnerabilities.
 But if you were on another site, buying saying pregnancy tests, simply being able to see other peoples carts is much more problematic.

 After you login, Click the **Your Basket** link or navigate to `http://localhost:3000/#/basket`.
 Back in ZAP you should notice a request `http://localhost:3000/rest/basket/4` ... *Right Click* (or ^ click for Mac) on the request and a context menu will pop up and then click `Open/Resend with Request editor`.
 Looking at the request, it looks REST ish with `4` likely the user id from the database.
-Let's goahead and try changing that number to a lower one & see if we get another basket and then click *Send*.
+Let's go ahead and try changing that number to a lower one & see if we get another basket and then click *Send*.
 Sure enough we can access someone elses basket!
 Let's see how many other baskets have content.
 Incrementally manually is a bothersome, let's check out ZAP's **HTTP Fuzzer** to make this easy!
 Let's exit the `Request editor` back into the main ZAP ui.
 Lets go ahead and find the `rest/basket/...` request again in history and click it.
-In the **&rarr;Request** tab above select the numbrer at the end of the path and then *Right Click*  on the selection.
+In the **&rarr;Request** tab above select the number at the end of the path and then *Right Click*  on the selection.
 This will prompt you with another context menu with one of the options being **Fuzz**, which you need to click.
 This will bring up the **Fuzzer** dialog with which you can set options.
-ON the right side you will want to *Click* the button **Payloads**, this will allow you to provide a list of values to replace the seleted text with.
+ON the right side you will want to *Click* the button **Payloads**, this will allow you to provide a list of values to replace the selected text with.
 Now *click* **Add** which will bring up another prompt.
 In the dropdown, select **Numberzz** (since we are iterating numbers) and then for the **To** field set a value of `20` and the increment field a value of `1`.
 After you add those settings, *click* the button **Generate Preview** and then *click* the button **Add** then **Ok**.
-After that you will be back in the main **Fuzzer** dialog, goahead and *click* **Start Fuzzer**.
+After that you will be back in the main **Fuzzer** dialog, go ahead and *click* **Start Fuzzer**.
 Below you'll see the **Fuzzer** tab is in focus with a list of requests.

 ```python
 zap.urlopen("%s/rest/basket/1" % root)